Cece Sadek

 Hamas murdered approximately 1,200 Israelis and kidnapped hundreds more that day.
 For more information, see the Canary Mission page on Hamas.

-Alumni and students at the University of Pennsylvania (Penn) School of Social Policy & Practice (SP2) organized the statement, which blamed the war on Israel’s existence.
+Alumni and students at the Penn School of Social Policy & Practice (SP2) organized the statement, which blamed the war on Israel’s existence.

 Cece Sadek also engaged in anti-Israel activism in February 2024, during Israel's war against Hamas.